 Hesitant to bring your leadership development virtual?

-Since the beginning of the COVID-19 pandemic, Insight Experience has put over 600 leaders through virtual simulations.
+Since the beginning of the COVID-19 pandemic, Insight Experience has put more than 600 leaders through virtual simulations.
 Some of our favorite quotes from participants:

 “I enjoyed the program- the pace, content and the collaboration with the team.
 I've systemized and reinforced my experience with the more theoretical knowledge and got additional insights in the areas that were not my strengths.
 I found it extremely useful and I will approach building and executing strategies with more confidence.
 Thank you for introducing such an interesting content and turning the area of strategizing into an exciting learning experience.”